influxdata/docs-v2/content/influxdb/v2.5/query-data/influxql/explore-data/limit-and-slimit.md

 | 2019-08-18T00:00:00Z | 2.3655000000                |
 | 2019-08-18T00:12:00Z | 2.3360000000                |

-This query uses the InfluxQL [MEAN() function](/influxdb/v2.5/query-data/influxql/view-functions/aggregates/#mean) and a `GROUP BY` clause to calculate the average `water_level` for each [tag](/influxdb/v2.5/reference/glossary/#tag) and for each twelve-minute interval in the query's time range. `LIMIT 2` requests the two oldest twelve-minute averages (determined by timestamp).
+This query uses the InfluxQL [MEAN() function](/influxdb/v2.5/query-data/influxql/view-functions/aggregates/#mean) and a `GROUP BY` clause to calculate the average `water_level` for each [tag](/influxdb/v2.5/reference/glossary/#tag) and for each 12-minute interval in the query's time range. `LIMIT 2` requests the two oldest 12-minute averages (determined by timestamp).

-Note that without `LIMIT 2`, the query would return four points per series; one for each twelve-minute interval in the query's time range.
+Note that without `LIMIT 2`, the query would return four points per series; one for each 12-minute interval in the query's time range.

 {{% /expand %}}